Experimental evolution: Synthetic biology

 Synthetic biology offers unique opportunities for experimental evolution, facilitating the interpretation of evolutionary changes by inserting genetic modules into host genomes and applying selection specifically targeting such modules.
 Synthetic biological circuits inserted into the genome of Escherichia coli or the budding yeast Saccharomyces cerevisiae degrade (lose function) during laboratory evolution.
 With appropriate selection, mechanisms underlying the evolutionary regain of lost biological function can be studied.
 Experimental evolution of mammalian cells harboring synthetic gene circuits reveals the role of cellular heterogeneity in the evolution of drug resistance, with implications for chemotherapy resistance of cancer cells.

+Controls in experimental evolution

+In experimental evolution, control populations are essential for distinguishing treatment-specific evolutionary responses from the background distribution of possible outcomes.
+Unlike traditional biological experiments—where a single untreated control is often used to test a specific null hypothesis—evolutionary trajectories are inherently stochastic, and replicate control lines commonly diverge from one another.
+As a result, multiple independent control populations are typically required to characterize the ensemble of outcomes expected in the absence of a particular selective pressure.
+This distinction is especially important in areas such as the evolution of antimicrobial and cancer drug resistance, where comparing treated populations to a broad distribution of untreated evolutionary outcomes is essential for interpreting adaptive responses (see also Drug resistance).

+Large-scale studies have demonstrated substantial variation among replicate populations even under identical conditions.
+For example, yeast evolution experiments have shown that while populations may share broad patterns of adaptation, the specific mutations and pathways involved often vary idiosyncratically among replicates, often with differing secondary evolutionary consequences.
+Similarly, long-term microbial evolution experiments have revealed that replicate lines often follow parallel phenotypic trajectories while differing in the underlying mutations that enable those changes.

+Because replicate control populations can diverge substantially, their role is not to provide a single expected baseline outcome but rather to define the distribution of evolutionary trajectories possible under neutral or background conditions.
+This allows researchers to determine whether the mutational, phenotypic, or fitness outcomes observed in treatment groups are statistically distinguishable from the natural variability of evolutionary processes.

 Other examples

 Stickleback fish have both marine and freshwater species, the freshwater species evolving since the last ice age.
 Freshwater species can survive colder temperatures.
 Scientists tested to see if they could reproduce this evolution of cold-tolerance by keeping marine sticklebacks in cold freshwater.
 It took the marine sticklebacks only three generations to evolve to match the 2.5 degree Celsius improvement in cold-tolerance found in wild freshwater sticklebacks.

 Microbial cells and recently mammalian cells are evolved under nutrient limiting conditions to study their metabolic response and engineer cells for useful characteristics.